princjef/gomarkdoc/format/formatcore/README.md

 func GFMAccordionHeader(title string) string
 ```

-GFMAccordionHeader generates the header visible when an accordion is collapsed\.
+GFMAccordionHeader generates the header visible when an accordion is collapsed.

-The GFMAccordionHeader is expected to be used in conjunction with GFMAccordionTerminator\(\) when the demands of the body's rendering requires it to be generated independently\.
+The GFMAccordionHeader is expected to be used in conjunction with GFMAccordionTerminator\(\) when the demands of the body's rendering requires it to be generated independently.
 The result looks conceptually like the following:

 ```
 accordion := GFMAccordionHeader("Accordion Title") + "Accordion Body" + GFMAccordionTerminator()